Business News

 (Our insights come from conversations with over 2000 executives world-wide.)

-I would like to introduce you to anonymous CEO in Insurance - Nick, whose HR has asked us to address his unconscious bias (henceforth UB) because of complaints from two female members of the c-suite.
-HR tells me that they have gone through standard UB training before, but to little effect to his emotional intelligence, interpersonal skills, and inclusivity.
+I would like to introduce you to our anonymous CEO - Nick, whose HR has asked us to address his unconscious bias (henceforth UB) following complaints from two female members of the c-suite.
+HR tells us that they have gone through standard UB training before but to little effect to his emotional intelligence, interpersonal skills, and inclusivity.

 Why did conventional UB training fail?
-It was, after all, methodical and systematic, starting by establishing definitions and concepts, then moving onto consequences of failure (legal and social), then onto case studies, ending with recommendations and implementation.
-The main reason it was ineffective was it fell for the following common fallacy: diagnosing behaviour must have a remedy in behavioural change.
-If Nick behaves badly, then surely, we have to change how he behaves.
-However, this fallacy, while generally encountering its limits at all levels of the organisation, finds its fullest contradiction at the c-suite level.
+It was, after all, methodical and systematic, starting by establishing definitions and concepts, then moving onto consequences of failure (legal and social), onto case studies, and ending with recommendations and implementation.
+The main cause of ineffecacy was that it fell for the common fallacy: diagnosing behaviour must have a remedy in behavioural.
+In other words, if Nick behaves badly, then surely we need to change how he behaves.
+However, this fallacy, while generally encountering its limits at all levels of the organisation, finds its fullest contradiction in the c-suite.

 Why has the attempt to change Nick’s behaviour proved to be ineffective?
-Generally, training leaders in anything is hard.
+Generally, training leaders in anything is difficult.
 They are more embedded in their paradigms and assumptions after decades of experience; they are usually more sceptical towards training; and they see the way out of problems for themselves.
-Standard training in UB promises quick and clear solutions.
-If Nick simply follows the recommendations ‘starting your conversation saying this’, ‘always demonstrate that are listening’, ‘ask for opinions’, ‘don’t make assumptions’ – and applies these, no wonder his peers (via his HR) are looking for a different solution.
+Standard training in UB promises quick and clear solutions - ‘start your conversation saying saying a warm "hello"’, ‘always demonstrate that are listening’, ‘ask for opinions’, ‘don’t make assumptions’.
+However, if Nick applies these, his biases simply have not changed, and changes in his behaviour will be seen by all as tokenistic and unsubtantial.
+Behaviours are effects; psychological attitudes are causes.

-One key behaviour change that is recommended requires reflection.
-For example, Nick can cause offence to a colleague by assuming she has a boyfriend when she is in fact gay.
+One key behaviour change that is often recommended is the need for reflection before acting / speaking.
+For example, Nick can cause offence to a colleague by assuming she has a boyfriend when she is in fact homosexual.
 Behavioural training would therefore recommend that he reflects on sexual orientation before engaging in casual conversation.
 However, seminal work in cognitive psychology by Tversky and Kahneman show that these biases are in fact underlying heuristics – short-cuts our minds make in decision-making that take empirical data and past experiences to form conclusions.
 The reason Nick made an assumption about his colleagues’ sexual orientation was because 95% of the population are heterosexual, and his heuristic made that calculation subconsciously.
 Importantly, our heuristics are evolutionary endowments made do save time and, in our primitive past, saved lives.
-In other words, these cognitive functions are gifts of efficiency.
+In other words, these cognitive functions, whilst biased, are also gifts of efficiency.
+The question is not how we change bias but how we use bias for good whilst mitigating the bad.
+So why is reflection a mitigation for the bad in bias?
+The one thing executives do not have is time to reflect.
+Therefore, asking executives to take more time to reflect on matters that they will feel are not directly relevant to their performance is counterproductive.

-On the other hand, the ecosystem needs to use problem solving abilities in leadership that are people-oriented, with higher interpersonal skills.
+The ecosystem has both problem solving and people-oriented capabilities.
 This is crucial for the face of the executive team, both to employees and to the market.
-Nick is therefore no longer a fallen leader with a horrible personality, but a part of an inter-dependent system which together is robust and successful, and, most importantly, that he sees himself this way.
+Nick is therefore no longerconsidered a fallen leader with a horrible personality, but a part of an inter-dependent system which together is robust and successful, and, most importantly, that he sees himself this way.

 Scroll